Uncovering the Best LLM Data Extraction Library: Instructor vs. Marvin vs. Guardrails

 Currently, Guardrails is in beta and has not had a formal release, so it may not be suitable for production use cases.

 However, Guardrails has a broader mission.
 They aim to create a "bounding box" around LLM apps to validate and ensure quality.
-They plan to achieve this by introducing a .RAIL file type, a dialect of XML.
-This ambitious approach extends beyond the simple concept of "using AI to extract data".
+They plan to achieve this by introducing a .RAIL

-Here's their explanation of RAIL.
+Here's their explanation of RAIL

-🤖 What is RAIL?
+🤖 What is

-.RAIL is a dialect of XML, standing for "Reliable AI markup Language".
+is a dialect of XML, standing for "Reliable AI markup Language".
 It can be used to define:

-1. The structure of the expected outcome of the LLM.
+- The structure of the expected outcome of the LLM.
 (E.g. JSON)

-2. The type of each field in the expected outcome.
+- The type of each field in the expected outcome.
 (E.g. string, integer, list, object)

-3. The quality criteria for the expected outcome to be considered valid.
+- The quality criteria for the expected outcome to be considered valid.
 (E.g. generated text should be bias-free, generated code should be bug-free)

-4. The corrective action to take in case the quality criteria is not met.
+- The corrective action to take in case the quality criteria is not met.
 (E.g. reask the question, filter the LLM, programmatically fix, etc.)

 Warning...

-Another challenge I had was the dependencies, Guardrails requires pydantic version 1.10.9.
+.
 Pydantic's latest version is v.2.4.1.
 This caused a number of issues for me during installation and I had to setup a dedicated environment for it.
 A challenge is that pydantic went through a ground up rewrite from version 1.10, so it may simply be challenging for them to rewrite everything.

 Adoption Data / Community Data

-• Discord = 689
+- Discord = 689

-• version = 0.2.4
+- version = 0.2.4

-• Stars = ~2400
+- Stars = ~2400

-• Forks = 158
+- Forks = 158

 The user experience